Tortilla Strip Baked

 Perfect Pairings

-Bright acidity cuts through richness and enhances corn flavor, traditional pairing in Mexican cuisine
+Bright acidity cuts through richness of tortilla; enhances corn flavor and provides classic Mexican flavor profile

 Crispy strips provide textural contrast to smooth soup base; traditional pairing